-In the case of manure not used in biogas plant, manure storage is expected in the absence of adequate data. (x{store_slurry} =1- x{biogas_slurry} and x{store_solid} =1- x{biogas_solid} were used.)
+In the case of manure not used in biogas plants, manure storage is expected in the absence of adequate data.
+As follows were used:

-As a result of improvements in recent years, this year's submission is the first to include the covering of manure stores in the calculation of NH_3 emissions.
-In previous submissions, only natural crust formation was considered, based on expert judgement, in the calculation of N_2O emissions during manure storage in the emission inventories.
+As a result of improvements in recent years, this submission includes the covering of manure stores in the calculation of $NH_3$ emissions.
+In submissions prior to this development, only natural crust formation was considered, based on expert judgement, in the calculation of $N_2O$ emissions during manure storage in the emission inventories.
 Data on slurry storage covering is provided by the Nitrate Database from 2015.
 Since slurry management is typical for pigs and cattle, it is considered for these two species.

 As regards manure storage, there are regulations in Hungary since 2001 (Government Decree 49/2001 (IV.3) on the protection of waters against pollutions of agricultural origins, repealed by Government Decree 99/2008 (IV.
 29.); the legislation currently in force is Ministry of Agriculture and Rural Development Decree 59/2008 (IV.
 29.) on the detailed rules for the action program for the protection of waters against nitrate pollution from agricultural sources and on the procedure for the provision of data and record keeping), which made it necessary to modernize the former ground floor basins, thus allowing the manure storage systems to be covered.
-However, the problem in Hungary is still that most of the liquid manure stores are ground floor basins with plastic coating and are not suitable for covering.
+However, the problem in Hungary is still that most of the liquid manure stores are ground floor basins (lagoon) with plastic coating and are not suitable for covering.
 Therefore, the manure stores were considered uncovered until 2001, and linear interpolation was used for gap filling for the period 2001 and 2015.
 The implementation and the abatement efficiency for covering technologies of the different cattle and swine slurry storage systems are shown in Table 5.26.